itom-project/itom/docs/userDoc/source/08_scriptLanguage/getstart-grabber.rst

 integration_time
 ================
 Integration time is probably the most often changed parameter of a grabber.
 And also the simplest.
-This parameter changes the time over which is each triggered frame is integrated.
+This parameter changes the time over which each triggered frame is integrated.

 .. code-block:: python
     :linenos: